electron/simple-samples/README.md

 existing application further by using additional Electron APIs.

 It is intended for people who are not only new to Electron but somewhat new to web development as well.
-We that in mind, we used approachable tools like jQuery and Bootstrap to keep the barrier to entry as low as possible.
+With that in mind, we used approachable tools like jQuery and Bootstrap to keep the barrier to entry as low as possible.